xialiwei0223/api-python/README.md

 4: pip install pandas

-hen, please go to our python api folder and install the package through the following command:
+Then, please go to our python api folder and install the package through the following command:

 To install for the first time:
     python setup.py install